 Lime juice burn: This popular summer ingredient could put your skin in danger, a dermatologist explains

-Planning to sip on a poolside cocktail this summer?
+Looking forward to sipping on a poolside cocktail this summer?
 Be aware of the lime wedge that may be adorning your glass, as the juice can cause more harm to your skin than you may think.

 Often referred to as lime or margarita burn, experts say getting lime or other citrus juice on bare skin while in the sun can cause a serious skin reaction.